hugoocoto/vicel/README.md

 Text

 ### Formula
 Text that starts with a `=`.
 It can contain numbers, or cell identifiers.
 Cell identifiers are one or more alpha followed by one or more numbers.
 FE: `= C2 + 8.5`

 > [!CAUTION]
 > It's kinda usable for now.

 ## Latest Version
 [Latest named version](./version.txt)

+## Flexing on lines
+[Lines written](./wc.md).
+Little refflexion: the few lines the better, I try to flex on how little amount of lines my fully functional program has.
+(It is the idea).